Doctorate

 Courses and seminars:

-- There is a wide variety of high-level lectures, minicourses and student seminars (see ETH Zurich Course Catalogue or external pagegraduate coursescall_made offered by the Zurich Graduate School in Mathematics)
+- wide variety of high-level lectures, minicourses and student seminars: see ETH Zurich Course Catalogue or external page graduate courses offered by the Zurich Graduate School in Mathematics

-- Reseach seminars organized by professors and research groups where experts from different mathematical fields give talks and exchange their knowledge
+- Reseach seminars organised by professors and research groups where experts from different mathematical fields give talks and exchange their knowledge

 - The FIM - Institute for Mathematical Research and the Institute for Theoretical Studies invite academic guests for scientific exchange